tyh666/News-Recommendation-MIND/Code/README.md

 - [ ] Bert
   - [x] order embedding across the whole user history
   - [x] cls pooling
-  - [ ] one-pass bert
+  - [x] one-pass bert
-    - [ ] relative position embedding?
-  - [ ] personalized terms do not interact with each other?
+  - [x] personalized terms do not interact with each other?
   - [x] candidate news attention mask
   - [x] insert CLS in embedding layer, not fusion
     - fobiddable, otherwise the [CLS] would be extracted